xploitnik/certipy-acl/README.md

 This raw data is complex and not human-readable directly.
 However, after decoding and parsing with the tool (and optionally with ChatGPT), you can extract meaningful ACE entries such as:
 <img width="644" height="155" alt="image" src="https://github.com/user-attachments/assets/fefb0f27-4016-44f1-8de8-2716c25784ab" />

 This output reveals which users or groups have critical permissions like WriteOwner or GenericAll, which are essential for privilege escalation analysis.

+NOTE:
+The ACL entries shown correspond to the permissions the user running the tool has visibility to.
+In other words, these are the critical rights (like WriteOwner or GenericAll) granted to or effective for your authenticated user context.
+Permissions outside your user’s visibility or scope will not appear in the output.

 ---